 How to Get a Check Signed from Lombardstreet Ventures in a Few Hours

-Lombardstreet Ventures’ new fund is active on the market since March 2021 looking for Seed-Stage companies to invest in.
-We made 19 new investments in the last 10 months and we are eager to know you.
+Lombardstreet Ventures’ new fund has been active on the market since March 2021, looking for Seed-Stage companies to invest in.
+We made 19 new investments in the last ten months and are eager to get to know you.

 We receive hundreds of emails — cold and warm — every week; we read them all, but we can reply only to a subset of them.
 Most of the time, if you don’t get quick feedback from us, your startup is off-target for Lombardstreet Ventures, and that’s why I decided to take some time to tell you what we invest in and how to capture our interest in your company.
 This article will tell you what we need to know from a startup before we become curious and decide to invest in its team.